The Combinatorial Brain Surgeon: Pruning Weights That Cancel One Another in Neural Networks: Related Work

 Impact-based methods aim to select weights which would have less impact on the model if removed.
 That includes gradient-based approaches such as ours but we also regard other approaches~\cite{lecun1989damage,hassibi1992surgeon,hassibi1993surgeon,lebedev2016braindamage,molchanov2017taylor,dong2017layerwise,yu2018importance,zeng2018mlprune,baykal2019coresets,lee2019pretraining,wang2019eigendamage,liebenwein2020provable,wang2020tickets,xing2020lossless,singh2020woodfisher}.

 To those we can add the recent stream of exact methods, which aim to preserve the model intact while pruning the network~\citep{serra2020lossless,sourek2021lossless,serra2021compression,chen2021once,iclr2022compression}.
-To the best of our understanding, these methods are currently only applicable to certain architectures or training algorithms.
+To the best of our understanding, these methods are currently only beneficial under specific conditions.

-In addition to the discussion of pruning two parameters by \citet{singh2020woodfisher}, other recent works implement joint parameter pruning approaches in neural networks. \citet{chen2021once} partition the parameters into zero-invariant groups for removal. \citet{liu2021group} identify coupled channels that should be either kept or pruned together.
+In addition to the discussion of pruning two parameters under OBS by \citet{singh2020woodfisher}, other recent works consider joint parameter pruning in neural networks. \citet{chen2021once} partition the parameters into zero-invariant groups for removal. \citet{liu2021group} identify coupled channels that should be either kept or pruned together.

 Across all these types of approaches, most work has been done on pruning trained neural networks and then fine tuning them afterwards.
 However, there is an growing body of work on pruning during training or at initialization~\cite{frankle2019lottery,lee2019pretraining,liu2019structure,lee2020pretraining,wang2020tickets,renda2020retraining,tanaka2020synapticflow,frankle2021initialization,zhang2021lessdata}.